yanhan/notes/aws/ssm.md

 There are other configuration options.
 Feel free to try them out.

 Once you run the command and it is done, select the instance under `Targets and outputs`, then click the `View output` button.

+### Concepts

+1. Managed Instance.
+Either on AWS or on-premise.
+As long as it has the ssm agent installed and the requisite IAM role (for AWS hosted) or access key (for on-prem).
+2. Document.
+A series of steps executed in sequence.
+Can pass arguments at runtime to it.
+Can be predefined or customized.
+Can be shared across accounts and versioned.
+IAM can be used to lock down documents and instances to perform them on.
+3. Command.
+Action to perform on a set of instances.
+Consists of a document, a set of targets and any runtime arguments.
+4. Command Invocation.
+Instantiation of a command on a particular instance.
+Can view status and output on a particular instance.

 ## Services in SSM